Germany: Leipzig coronavirus protest triggers heated debate on policing | DW | 09.11.2020

 An Interior Ministry spokesman also slammed reported attacks on journalists, saying violence against reporters was an attack on the constitution.
 He however added that police had decided not to react with force to a group that had included violent elements but that had been mostly peaceful.

-The premier of the southern state of Bavaria, Markus Söder, who is among the potential contenders to run for chancellor as the conservative candidate, called for closer scrutiny of the group behind Saturday's demonstration, Querdenken (which roughly translates as Lateral Thinking or Think laterally).
+The premier of the southern state of Bavaria, Markus Söder, who is among the potential contenders to run for chancellor in next year's election as the conservative candidate, called for closer scrutiny of the group behind Saturday's demonstration, Querdenken (which roughly translates as Lateral Thinking or Think laterally).

 "There is a right to demonstrate but no right to overrule health measures," Söder said, saying that authorities should look more deeply into the "Querdenken phenomenon" and what was driving it.